mintlayer/building_on_mintlayer/README.md

 Mintlayer is fully interoperable with Bitcoin and the Lightning Network.
 In plain terms, interoperability with Bitcoin means Mintlayer supports atomic swaps with Bitcoin without the need for an intermediary.
 Interoperability with the Lightining network means that tokens created on Minlayer (as well as the native MLT token, of course) can be exchanged over the Lightning Network, thus improving transaction speed and reducing pollution of the Mintlayer chain.
 In the future, Mintlayer will implement its own [decentralized exchange](https://docs.mintlayer.org/whitepaper/5-decentralized-exchange-dex) on top of the Lightning Network.

-Thus, Mintlayer aims to create a fast, scalable, secure, ecosystem for decentralized fininance built on Bitcoin.
+Thus, Mintlayer aims to create a fast, scalable, secure, ecosystem for decentralized finance built on Bitcoin.
 In this ecosystem, the Mintlayer chain will provide the mechanisms for token minting and smart contract deployment, while transaction-heavy workloads can be carried out on the Lightning Network.

 ## Security, privacy, and performance

 ### UTXO System

 Similarly to Bitcoin, Mintlayer uses an Unspent Transaction Output (UTXO) system for transactions.
-This means that there is no notion of wallet (or account) at the chain level in Mintlayer as there is on blockchains such as Ethereum, Polkadot, or Solana.
+This means that there is no notion of an account at the chain level in Mintlayer as there is on blockchains such as Ethereum, Polkadot, or Solana.
 Instead, the blockchain keeps a history of all transactions, where each transaction consists of a set of inputs and outputs.
 Every input to a transaction is the output of a previously executed transaction, and a transaction output is considered _unspent_ if it does not appear as an input in any transaction.

 The absence of accounts at the chain level offers privacy-related advantages.
 For example, wallets can implement logic allowing an end user to generate a different destination address for each transaction, while the wallet takes care of determining the user's balance by scanning the blockchain for all unspent transaction outputs and determining which outputs belong to the user.
 Using a different destination address for each transaction renders it far more difficult to link transactions to a specific users.